- Concrete Floor Information

 While the history of decorative overlay or "concrete floor covering" industry is relatively short, less than 20 years, these materials were all developed from the concrete underlayment industry, which has been around for 50 + years.
 About 20 years ago, polymer technology had developed to a point where cement-based products could be modified enough where they could be placed ultra thin (less than ¼ inch thick) while still maintaining their integrity, durability and strength.
 In recent years the technology has evolved to the point where certain decorative overlay materials can be applied the thickness of a credit card while still achieving in excess of 6000 psi point compression strength.
 When you consider how thick a credit card is, that makes these materials all that more impressive.

-Floor coverings are not as popular for interior finishes or coverings, but have been around for decades for exterior coverings for pool decks, and patios.
-In recent years we have seen these types of finishes become more popular in high traffic interior spaces because of their durability, low cost, ease of application, and range of patterns and colors.
-They are very similar to Microtopping type finishes in that they are thin, but differ in that they usually contain more sand, and provide a rougher, grittier finish.
-These types of materials are usually applied through a hopper gun under pressure.
-A fist scratch or "grout coat" is applied.
-Once the first coat is dry, adhesive backed stencils are laid out over the floor.
-A second color or wear coat is spray applied over the stencil, and once dry the stencil is peeled up and discarded.
+While not as popular for interior finishes, spray coatings have been around for decades for exterior coverings for pool decks, and patios.
+In recent years these types of finishes have become more popular in high traffic interior spaces because of their durability, low cost, ease of application, and range of patterns and colors.
 The type of finish (knock down, orange peel, smooth) all depends on the spray pattern and method of spray application.
+They can also be used with adhesive backed stencils to create unique designs (see Stenciling Concrete Floors).
 Either a clear or colored sealer is then applied for maintenance and aesthetics.

 If you currently have a structurally sound and stable floor, and are considering a new floor covering, don't skip over concrete as a floor covering option.
 As you have just read, concrete is now available in most any color, with an endless variety of textures and patterns to choose from.
 These systems are thin, and strong, giving the durability and value of concrete, with the perception of stone, tile, wood, or other natural material.
 In many cases a little creativity goes a long way in creating a floor covering that is a one of kind, and in many cases much less expensive than its natural material counterpart.
 The next time you are looking at floor coverings, consider a concrete floor covering.